 EDUC 580: Planning, Implementing & Assessing Instruction for ESOL

 Students will design standards-based, research-based lesson plans using various curriculum models, materials, teaching approaches and assessment techniques to maximize the language development and academic achievement of English language learners.
 Emphasizes strategies related to planning, implementing, and managing instruction that enable students in different proficiency levels to access the core curriculum and develop language skills.

 EDUC 590 ESOL Practicum

 The Linfield ESOL Practicum is an in-depth experience and examination of a candidate’s knowledge, skills, and dispositions required for informed and effective instruction of Emerging Bilinguals (EBs) and English Learners (ELs) and engage teachers in reflective and skilled practice.
-Using standards-based and research-based strategies, methods, and assessment, candidates are expected to satisfactorily design, implement, assess, and reflect on instruction specifically crafted for EBs/ELs under the supervision of a Linfield College Supervisor.
+Using standards-based and research-based strategies, methods, and assessment, candidates are expected to satisfactorily design, implement, assess, and reflect on instruction specifically crafted for EBs/ELs under the supervision of a Linfield University Supervisor.
 Candidate performance is measured through a proficiency-based field rubric that measures the TESOL standards formally assessed in the Linfield Graduate ESOL program.